 Emma qualified as an occupational therapist in 1994 and has worked predominantly in the community with adults and children with physical disabilities, followed by 15 years as a senior lecturer at Sheffield Hallam University, before returning to practice.
 Emma likes to explore different avenues of technology with people, from environmental controls to the use of phone apps.
 As a natural problem solver she will consider a range of solutions to best meet the needs of an individual and work with them and their carers to promote independence.

-In her research for her master’s degree Emma found that users can be reluctant to use Assistive Technology because of its appearance and so she is keen to ensure that any adaptations are provided in a way that promotes inclusion.
+In her research for her master’s degree Emma found that users can be reluctant to use assistive technology because of its appearance and so she is keen to ensure that any adaptations are provided in a way that promotes inclusion.

 She continues to teach at Sheffield Hallam University, mainly on their online Vocational Rehabilitation MSc programme.
-Using the same skills as she does in practice, Emma ensures that online learning is simple, interesting and inclusive to all, no matter what the level of IT knowledge is.
+Using the same skills as she does in practice, Emma ensures that online learning is simple, interesting and inclusive to all, no matter what the level of technology knowledge is.

 Russ has more than 20 years experience in helping people to develop their full potential.
 His interest in using technology to enable people includes communication, environmental control, photography and music creation technology and extends to engineering solutions if they are not readily available, for example he will modify children’s toys to enable them to be switch controlled.
 However, he also recognises that simple strategies can often be the most effective, especially when coupled with person-centred support and tuition, and training for carers and family members.